 The spread of Zika virus, as well as other emerging Aedes mosquito-transmitted diseases, such as dengue and chikungunya, is due in part to man-made factors.
 Urbanization and possibly climate change create additional environments for the Aedes mosquitoes to live and breed, and human migration facilitates the spread of viruses around the globe.
 Air travelers can easily spread viruses when they become infected in one country and then board a plane to travel to another country and pass on the virus.
 Because the majority of Zika virus-infected people do not have any symptoms, it is not possible to detect infected people entering a country.

-Although Zika virus was discovered in 1947, there is been little research conducted on the virus because until recently it was considered an obscure virus that caused only sporadic and relatively mild illness in Africa and Southern Asia.
+Although Zika virus was discovered in 1947, there has been little research conducted on the virus because until recently it was considered an obscure virus that caused only sporadic and relatively mild illness in Africa and Southern Asia.
 With the jump into the Americas, the large increase in the number of human cases, and the link to more severe illness, research into Zika virus has taken on a much greater importance and urgency.

 Investigation of host cell types and entry factors that mediate Zika virus transmission